Selena Cross: In the novel

-Upon discovery of Lucas' crime, Nellie committed suicide by hanging herself in Allison's bedroom closet.
+Upon discovery of Lucas' crime, Nellie suicided by hanging herself in Allison's bedroom closet.
 This set off a religious skirmish in Peyton Place, when the Catholic priest, Father O'Brien, refused to bury Nellie in the Catholic Cemetery's consecrated ground; then the supposedly "Congregational" minister, Reverend Francis Joseph Fitzgerald refused to bury Nellie.
 This led to his resignation from the church, and his wife, Margaret, leaving him to return to her family in the nearby town of White River.
 Eventually, her mother was buried by a man named Oliver Rank who headed a Pentecostal church in town.

 Years passed, and Selena had long become manager of the Thrifty Corner, (Constance had a lot of faith and trust in her, because she ran the store just as well as she herself had done) and she and Joey had scraped together a decent life for themselves, (Joey's loyalty to his half-sister was unmatched and equal to a son's loyalty to his mother and the two were close) until Lucas, (who had mysteriously enlisted in the Navy) showed up at Christmas.
 When he tried to molest and rape Selena again, as he had done in years past, she hit him with a pair of fireplace tongs and killed him instantly.
 She and Joey buried him in the adjoining sheep pen.
 Later on Selena breaks down and tells Connie that she killed Lucas, who reports her to the police.

 Eventually Selena was placed on trial.
 Allison and Norman return for the trial to comfort her.
 The truth about Selena killing Lucas in self-defense, his physical and sexual abuse, and Dr. Swain's false medical report all come to light to acquit her.
 Only one person in town had no liking of Selena, and that person was Marion Partridge, the wife of Charles Partridge, who viciously spread the gossip about her, and helped the community humiliate Selena.